Substances

 Methadone Treatment Process

 Before methadone treatment begins, a trained medical professional initially assesses a patient.
 During this process, the patient’s medical history, physical condition, and level of drug use are evaluated.
-After the assessment, a treatment plan tailored to meet the individual’s needs is created.
-Treatment plans will consist of varying dosages of the drug throughout the treatment period.
+After the assessment is complete, a treatment plan tailored to meet the individual’s needs is created.
+Treatment plans will consist of varying dosages of the drug over the course of the treatment period.

 After some time, a maintenance or tapering schedule will be created to help the individual slowly wean off of their opioid addiction.
 This usually consists of a combination of counseling and medication, which can help them better manage their drug use and cope with any underlying psychological issues related to their addiction.